 Choosing your property

-Decide on the kind of property and location you want.
+The exciting journey beings.
+Once you have decided on the kind of property and location you want.
 You should look around several properties and get a feel for the market before you buy.

 Agreeing the sale